opensearch-project/documentation-website/_opensearch/supported-field-types/xy-shape.md

 ## Envelope

-An envelope is a bounding rectangle specified by top-left and bottom-right vertices.
+An envelope is a bounding rectangle specified by upper-left and lower-right vertices.
 The GeoJSON format is `[[minX, maxY], [maxX, minY]]`.

 Index an envelope in GeoJSON format: